USFWS/southeast/site/content/regional-director-honor-awards-2021.md

 - From Florida: Study Coordinator Todd Hopkins, Lori Miller, Miles Meyer, and former interns Alyssa Cavanaugh and Ellie Noll
 - From Tennessee: Daniel Adams, the GIS lead
 - From North Carolina: John Ellis and Kathryn Matthews
-- Also, from South Carolina: Mark Caldwell and Tom McCoy
+- From South Carolina: Mark Caldwell and Tom McCoy
 - From Georgia: Bill Wikoff
 - From Alabama: Patric Harper Mississippi: Paul Necaise
 - And Puerto Rico and the U.S. Virgin Islands: Angel Colon-Santiago